Daimler Truck

 Our ambition

-We strive for our new trucks and buses to be CO2-neutral on the road in Europe, the US and Japan by 2039 – and globally by 2050.
+We strive for our new trucks and buses to be CO2e-neutral on the road in Europe, the US and Japan by 2039 – and globally by 2050.

 It is important for us that we contribute to the transformation of the transport industry as a whole.

-We are fully committed to make passenger and freight transportation emission-free.
+We are fully committed to make passenger and freight transportation CO2e-neutral during driving operation.
 Thus, we are implementing our dual strategy with battery-electric and hydrogen-powered drives and bring vehicle after vehicle into series-production.

 Andreas Gorbach